PakhrinLab/SumoPred-PLM/README.md

 Once you have downloaded the protein sequence you can send the sequence as input to the ProT5 PLM.

-## Generate Contexualized Embeddings Using ProT5 PLM
+## Generate Contextualized Embeddings Using ProT5 PLM

 ### ProT5 PLM Installation